tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 Slice policy:
-: a policy construct that enables instantiation of mechanisms in support of IETF network slice specific control plane and data plane behaviors on select topological elements; the enforcement of a slice policy results in the creation of a slice aggregate.
+: a policy construct that enables instantiation of mechanisms in support of IETF network slice specific control and data plane behaviors on select topological elements; the enforcement of a slice policy results in the creation of a slice aggregate.